Mazda MX-30 Review 2025: Price, specs & boot space

 "It's an exaggeration to say that the MX-30 is the sports car of the electric SUV world, but it certainly handles pretty well for what it is.
 And that doesn't come at the expense of comfort, which is nice."

-Mazda's apparently benchmarked cars like the MINI Electric in the handling department, and it's certainly clear that handling has been more of a priority than it has for, say, the Hyundai Kona Electric or Nissan Juke Hybrid.
+Mazda's benchmarked cars like the MINI Electric in the handling department, and it's certainly clear that handling is more of a priority than for, say, the Hyundai Kona Electric or Nissan Juke Hybrid.
 It's quite fun to chuck around, although - more importantly for a car like this - it's also easy to drive in town.
-All Mazda MX-30 models come with front and rear parking sensors, as well as a reversing camera, while the top-spec MX-30 has a very handy 360-degree camera system.
-Parking will no longer be your nemesis.

-Both the electric version and the range extender get paddles behind the steering wheel, allowing you to increase the regenerative braking at your will.
+Both the full electric version and the range extender get paddles behind the steering wheel, allowing you to increase the regenerative braking at your will.
 This changes how much the MX-30 slows down when you lift off the acceleration; with it ramped up to the max, you won't need to touch the brakes quite so often - although it doesn't quite provide one-pedal driving.

 Refinement and noise levels